Making Materials Speak: Performing a Material Analysis

 What is “Traditional Grading”?

 We should note at the outset that there is no traditional “traditional grading” system, it’s an amorphous and ultimately abstract entity.
-Many instructors have vastly different grading policies and practices suited to their personal educational interests or tailored to their student needs.
+Many instructors have vastly different grading policies and practices suited to their personal educational interests or tailored to their students’ needs.
 Yet, working from within a criteria-referenced paradigm, traditional grading could be characterized by its attempts to evaluate student work fairly, accurately, and uniformly across a class (and perhaps between classes or across time).
 Additionally, students earn points as assignments, projects, exams, and so forth, are completed to a certain level of quantified competency throughout the term.
 Lastly, a final grade is assigned based on these points values (often averaged) and a variety of other factors (like attendance, participation, extra credit, etc.).

 Several concerns raised about this system include the perception that instructors are forced to inhabit the role of a grade “gate-keeper,” consequently engendering the distrust of their students.
 Some complain that the system encourages student grade performance over their learning mastery, a finding backed by research.
 Moreover, some question the ability for grades to be assigned fairly and uniformly across a class.
 Others will point to the potential waste of time for instructors who are forced to teach students who are satisfied with only the most minimal competency in a topic.
 Lastly, some would like to see a meaningful way to incorporate student effort in addition to student competency in any grading system.